-Balance transfers are likely to affect your credit score, though not directly.
+Balance transfers do not affect your credit score directly.
 While balance transfers themselves aren’t reflected on credit reports, and thus aren’t directly used to calculate credit scores, balance transfers can change your financial picture in ways that could alter your credit score temporarily.

-You can use WalletHub’s … read full answerfree credit score simulator to forecast how a balance transfer might affect your credit score in particular.
+You can use WalletHub’s free credit score simulator… read full answer to forecast how a balance transfer might affect your credit score in particular.
 You can also learn more about how balance transfers affect credit scores in general below.

 Here’s how balance transfers affect your credit score: